 What’s happening next?

 There are issues with existing school transport – especially for over 16’s.
 Nonetheless, Suffolk County Council’s current policies do go above minimum legal requirements, “with around 2400 children and young people receiving free/subsided school or post-16 travel that we are not legally required to provide, and around 2400 children receiving free travel to schools further away than legally required. ” In an attempt to save money the Council is looking to change what it offers.
-Their consultation seeks views on options to change these policies.
-You can access the consultation materials here

-The consultation questions talk of making changes so that things are ‘in line with legal requirements ‘ – a form of words designed to sound as though it might be making things better, whereas in fact it will be making things worse!
+The Council’s consultation talked of making changes so that things are ‘in line with legal requirements ‘ – a form of words designed to sound as though it might be making things better, whereas in fact it will be making things worse!
 Some children may be forced to change schools.
 In future, families reliant on school buses won’t have the choices open to other children.
 Some schools may be come non-viable.
 The Council doesn’t seem to be thinking about the the wider educational and social consequences of proposed changes.
 CSNI LP thinks that fair and safe access to education should be a high priority.

-The Consultation closes on 28 February
+The Consultation closed on 28 February but the campaigning continues…

 Ipswich and Colchester hospitals